Our Partners

 510-559-5600 or bill.orts@ars.usda.gov

-The Center houses six research units that focus on various areas: bioproducts research, crop improvement and genetics, foodborne toxin detection and prevention, healthy processed foods, invasive species and pollinator health, and produce safety and microbiology.
+This center houses six research units that focus on various areas: bioproducts research, crop improvement and genetics, foodborne toxin detection and prevention, healthy processed foods, invasive species and pollinator health, and produce safety and microbiology.
 The center was designated a National Historic Chemical Landmark in 2002 for developing time-temperature tolerance studies for frozen food production and in 2013 for developing flavor research methods and standards.
-Students will have the opportunity to participate in an internship.
-Where they will work alongside USDA scientists, gain hands-on research experiences, and explore career opportunities at USDA.
+Students will have the opportunity to participate in an internship where they will work alongside USDA scientists, gain hands-on research experiences, and explore career opportunities with USDA.

 Connect with the program here.